Key people and events of the American civil rights movement

 Rosa Parks

 In December 1955, she refused to give up her bus seat to a white person in Montgomery, Alabama.
-For refusing to give up her bus seat to a white man, Parks was arrested.
+For this, Parks was arrested.

 It is important to note that Claudette Colvin, a 15-year-old African American girl, had refused to give up her seat on a Montgomery bus nine months before Parks' act of defiance.